120449

 Munro family murders, 1892 (Event)

-SummaryDuncan Munro was a Tauranga labourer, step-son to James Bodell his mother, a widow, having remarried when Duncan was very young.
+SummaryDuncan Munro was a Tauranga labourer.
+He was very young he was step-son to James Bodell when his widowed mother remarried.
 For many years he suffered from epileptic seizures which developed into episodes described by contemporaries as religious mania.
-About three years before the murders he was certified insane following threatening behaviour during the birth of a child and was confined in the Whau Asylum for several months before being discharged and returned to Tauranga.
+About three years before the murders he was certified insane following threatening behaviour during the birth of a child and was confined in the then "Whau Asylum" for several months before being discharged and returned to Tauranga.
 Witnesses later stated that he continued to experience seizures, agitation, and erratic religious behaviour, and that both medical practitioners and acquaintances had warned he might become dangerous.

 On Monday, 8 February 1892, Munro was seen in an excited state speaking obsessively on religious topics and was taken to his mother’s house.
 By evening he appeared calmer and was returned home by family members, including his brother Peter, and left in a separate room with internal doors arranged to isolate him.

 During the night or early morning of 9 February 1892, Munro attacked his family inside their house using blunt instruments.
-Early that morning James McRoberts, a milkman, discovered the scene after receiving no response at the house and observing Munro walking on the nearby beach in his nightshirt.
+Early that morning James McRoberts, a milkman, discovered the scene after receiving no response at the house and seeing Munro walking on the nearby beach in his nightshirt.

 Munro was subsequently taken to Auckland and found not guilty on the grounds of insanity, being confined accordingly.
-The murder was regarded at the time as the first homicide by a European in Tauranga.Date of Event9 February 1892SourcesBay of Plenty Times, 10 February 1892, p.2Bay of Plenty Times, 15 February 1892, Page 2
+The murder was regarded at the time as the first homicide by a European in Tauranga, though this of course Date of Event9 February 1892SourcesBay of Plenty Times, 10 February 1892, p.2Bay of Plenty Times, 15 February 1892, Page 2

 On Monday, 8 February 1892, Munro was seen in an excited state speaking obsessively on religious topics and was taken to his mother’s house.
 By evening he appeared calmer and was returned home by family members, including his brother Peter, and left in a separate room with internal doors arranged to isolate him.

 During the night or early morning of 9 February 1892, Munro attacked his family inside their house using blunt instruments.
-Early that morning James McRoberts, a milkman, discovered the scene after receiving no response at the house and observing Munro walking on the nearby beach in his nightshirt.
+Early that morning James McRoberts, a milkman, discovered the scene after receiving no response at the house and seeing Munro walking on the nearby beach in his nightshirt.

 Munro was subsequently taken to Auckland and found not guilty on the grounds of insanity, being confined accordingly.
-The murder was regarded at the time as the first homicide by a European in Tauranga.Date of Event9 February 1892SourcesBay of Plenty Times, 10 February 1892, p.2Bay of Plenty Times, 15 February 1892, Page 2
+The murder was regarded at the time as the first homicide by a European in Tauranga, though this of course Date of Event9 February 1892SourcesBay of Plenty Times, 10 February 1892, p.2Bay of Plenty Times, 15 February 1892, Page 2

 Auckland Museum Reference PH-1968-1-10